-2024 International Critical Communications Awards open for entry, TCCA confirms
+2024 International Critical Communications Awards Open For Entry, TCCA Confirms

+ICCAs are the most prestigious global awards in the critical communications space Annual showpiece celebrates excellence, showcases innovation and honors success of products, individuals and organizations 2024 ICCAs taking place in Dubai on May 14 – Venue to be announced Entries open until February 12 across 13 critical comms categories.

-(MENAFN- BEYOND Marketing & Communications) Dubai, UAE – 28 November 2023: The Critical Communications Association (TCCA) today announced that the 2024 International Critical Communications Awards (ICCAs) are officially open for entry.
+Dubai, UAE: The Critical Communications Association (TCCA) today announced that the 2024 International Critical Communications Awards (ICCAs) are officially open for entry.
 Presented by TCCA, the ICCAs are the most prestigious awards in the critical communications space.

 The event celebrates excellence and showcases innovation every year, honoring the success of products, individuals, and organizations that have broadened capabilities and delivered new value to the industry.